Haftbefehl: Biography

-Haftbefehl was born Aykut Anhan in Offenbach am Main, West Germany, on 16 December 1985 into a Turkish-speaking non-practicing Alevi Twelver Shi'a household, raised by a Turkish mother from Giresun and a Zaza–Kurdish father from Tunceli.
-He identifies as an Alevi by religion, a Kurd by ethnicity and as a Turk by nationality.
+Haftbefehl was born Aykut Anhan in Offenbach am Main, West Germany, on 16 December 1985 into a Turkish-speaking non-practicing Alevi Twelver Shi'a household, raised by a Turkish mother from Giresun and a Zaza Kurd father from Tunceli.

 By Anhan's own account, he dropped out of school after his father's suicide which happened when he was 14.
-In 2006, he fled to Istanbul because of an impending imprisonment concerning drug trafficking; from there he moved to the Netherlands and lived in Amsterdam and Arnhem.
+In 2006, he fled to Istanbul because of an impending imprisonment/arrest warrant (in German: "Haftbefehl", that's why his name) concerning drug trafficking; from there he moved to the Netherlands and lived in Amsterdam and Arnhem.
 Along the way he wrote his first lyrics.
 After his return to his hometown Offenbach, he began working as a vehicle mechanic.
 After three weeks he quit and subsequently began running a betting shop.

 After that he started recording his first songs.
-When Samson Jones, the owner of the label Echte Musik, heard Haftbefehl's songs, he was assured of his skills and gave him a contract.
+When Samson Jones (better known as Jonesmann), the owner of the label Echte Musik, heard Haftbefehl's songs, he was assured of his skills and gave him a contract.
 Haftbefehl was involved with eight contributions at the sampler Kapitel 1: Zeit für was Echtes.
 He also gained attention by his contribution on the sampler La Connexion and on singles from fellow rappers Kollegah and Manuellsen.

 On 29 October 2010, Haftbefehl released his first album called Azzlack Stereotyp, which reached 59 on MusicLine's Top 100 chart on 15 November 2010.
 After the closing of the label Echte Musik he launched his own label called Azzlacks.

 In Spring 2012, Haftbefehl released his second album, Kanackiş, which contains songs with other famous German musicians like Jan Delay and Sido.
 On the 15th anniversary of the death of American rapper The Notorious B.I.G., the splash! magazine released a mixtape named The Notorious H.A.F.T.

 With the single Chabos wissen wer der Babo ist, Haftbefehl entered the German single charts for the first time.

 Haftbefehl married in 2016 and currently has two children.
 His younger brother is also a rapper, who goes under the moniker Capo.
 His older brother, Aytac, was sentenced to four years in prison for bank robbery in 2017.

 In October 2025, a Netflix documentary called "Babo: The Haftbefehl Story" was released.